core-wg/senml-spec/draft-jennings-core-senml.md

 Alternatively, for objects not related to a URI, a unique name is required.
 In any case, it is RECOMMENDED that the full names are represented as URIs or URNs
 {{RFC2141}}.
 One way to create a unique name is to include some bit string that has guaranteed uniqueness (such as a 1-wire address) that is assigned to the device.
 Some of the examples in this draft use the device URN type as specified in
 {{I-D.arkko-core-dev-urn}}.
 UUIDs {{RFC4122}} are another way to generate a unique name.
+TODO - discuss privacy implications of stable hardware addresses.

 The resulting concatenated name MUST consist only of characters out of the set "A" to "Z", "a" to "z", "0" to "9", "-", ":", ".", or "_" and it MUST start with